Klasmart-Engineering/client-integration-layer-backend/README.md

 ### Configuration setup

 For this feature, we want to configure and setup the debugger to identify issues quicker.
 Since we have two different test folders for `cil-lib` and `cil-api`.
 We would setup the configuration for these two options.

-The configuration is provided by `launch.json` under `.vscode` folder.
-An example for setting mocha debugger for cil-lib is given in `mocha_debugger_example.json`.
+This configuration is provided in `launch.json` under `.vscode` folder.

-It searches for all test files in the specified directory in our workspace (`cil-lib/tests`) and its subdirectories and run them consecutively.
-An explanation of setting relevant variables for a mocha debugger can be found here: https://code.visualstudio.com/docs/nodejs/nodejs-debugging

-In order to configure for `cil-api` workspace, we just need to add another block with the same configuration, we just need to change the `name` and `program` accordingly.

 ### Run test in VS Code